kangpl/ADA_2019_Project_MagicADA/README.md

 <br>
 From *https://www.bestplaces.net/find/zip.aspx?st=IL&city=1714000*
 <br>
-Here we established a self-constructed dataset, where the primary key is the zip code and we scrape data from the website above to find the crime rate, income status and health
+Here we established a self-constructed dataset, where the primary key is the zip code and we scrape data from the website above to find the crime rate, income status and health.

 **Chicago restaurant information in yelp**
 <br>